Click for Complete Site Directory

 When it's your turn to hide the transmitter, what will you use?
 It depends on the range and duration of the hunt, as well as whether or not the transmitter must be unattended and automatic.
 It's important to match your foxbox and its location to the level of proficiency of the hunters.
 There are many options, and you can read about them in the Foxboxes for Mobile and On-foot Transmitter Hunts page in this site.

-For over ten years, I have used a special cubical quad for mobile transmitter hunting on two meters.
+For over twenty years, I have used a special cubical quad for mobile transmitter hunting on two meters.
 From inside the vehicle, I can select the signal polarization.
 Find out why this is important, why I like this antenna and how to make one for yourself in a classic Homing In column titled "Build a Multiple-Polarization Quad."